 - Watch for overhead hazards.
 Power lines, buildings, trees, bridges, and other overhead hazards can prevent the safe use of cherry pickers.
 ALC’s safety training provides more information on how to deal with overhead hazards.

 - Communicate with ground crew.
 If you need to move the cherry picker or require any assistance, always stay in touch with the ground crew.
 A cherry picker operator in the bucket can’t do the job alone; to ensure the safe use of cherry pickers, keep those lines of communication open!

 - Report any hazards to your supervisor.
 This is important for the safe use of cherry pickers.
 If you encounter any hazards or dangerous conditions, make sure your boss or co-workers are aware.
 This is helpful for cherry picker users who are on the same job site multiple times.

 These are only a few safety tips for cherry picker operators.
 When you sign up for ALC’s training packages, you’ll have everything you need to become OSHA compliant.

 Cherry pickers are used around the world for many different functions.
 But whether they’re used for a concert or to repair an electrical cable line, operators are required to be trained and certified.
 Cherry picker training is the essential education that improves the safety of workplaces all over the country.
 And it is the best way to reduce the number of injuries and deaths that occur every year due to amateur workers.
 Not to mention, OSHA requires it.

-If you’re looking into becoming a cherry picker operator, check out the high-quality, OSHA compliant cherry picker certification with AerialliftCertification.com.
+If you’re looking into becoming a cherry picker operator or would like to know how to use a cherry picker, check out the high-quality, OSHA compliant cherry picker certification with AerialliftCertification.com.
 They can have you certified in about one hour from the comfort of your home.
 Sign up today for the incredibly affordable course!